Noura Borsali: Human rights activities

 Borsali was a member of the union of secondary education within the Tunisian General Labor Union.
 She was a human rights defender who was also active for Amnesty International.
-She was also a feminist activist,a founding member of the Tunisian Association of Democratic Women and the Tunisian Women's Association for Development Research..
+She was also a feminist activist,a founding member of the Tunisian Association of Democratic Women and the Tunisian Women's Association for Development Research.

 After the 2011 revolution, Borsali founded the Tunisian Independent Citizens Forum at Espace El Hamra and a women's workshop on democratic transition at the Tahar Haddad Cultural Club whose conferences and debates she ran from January to June 2011.
 She became an independent member of the Higher Authority for Realisation of the Objectives of the Revolution, Political Reform and Democratic Transition from 17 March to 13 October 2011 and joined the Higher Committee on Human Rights.
 She was also elected a member of the Truth and Dignity Body by the Constituent Assembly, a position she held from May to November 2014.

 Cultural activities

 Borsali is known for her cultural commitment.
 From the 1970s, she was a member of the Tahar-Haddad do Cultural Club which she then became organizer, facilitator and moderator of some of her workshops mainly related to the Women in Tunisia (feminist circle) and the Maghreb cinema (film society).

 Fervent about cinema, her critics were published by specialized magazines such as Africultures and Africiné.
 She was a member of the Tunisian Association for the Promotion of Film Criticism film, of which she was elected vice-president in June 2000 0and then president from May 2011 to June 2012.
-On several occasions she was part of juries of national film events such as the Kélibia International Amateur Film Festival and the Carthage Film Festival (CGC) and also international as the FIPRESCI prize of the Bari International Film Festival and the International Istanbul Film Festival.
+On several occasions she was part of juries of national film events such as the Kelibia International Amateur Film Festival and the Carthage Film Festival (CGC) and also international as the FIPRESCI prize of the Bari International Film Festival and the International Istanbul Film Festival.
 She was also a member of the Tunisian Commission for the Film Production Fund.

 Interested about history, she published several interviews and studies on the History of modern Tunisia.
 In 2015, together with her friends, she created the Tunisian Foundation Women and Memory (FTFM), which she presided until her death.